 We have tried, tested, and listed 6 of the best Sawzall blades for the wood so that you don’t have to.
 And the best, in our opinion, is the Milwaukee 49-22-1129.
 Start reading; you can thank us later!

 Dimensions: 9 x 0.05 x 0.75 inches

 6 Best Sawzall Blades for Wood – Step by Step Guide

 Reciprocating blades, especially Sawzall, are tough birds, and they make your life so much easier.
 But when it comes to choosing them, that’s where it gets a little tricky.
 Although, once you see our list, you’ll fall in love right away.

-Whether you’re gearing for big or small remodeling projects, having this set of Milwaukee reciprocating saw blades would ensure you’re ready to tackle any task thrown in your way.
+Whether you’re gearing up for big or small remodeling projects, having this set of Milwaukee reciprocating saw blades would ensure you’re ready to tackle any task thrown your way.

 There are 12 blades included in the packaging, which are an assortment of wrecker blades, Torch, and Axe blades of different sizes.
 The latter two come in two different lengths of 6” and 9-inches, while the Axe blade is available in 6-inches only.

 These blades are excellent at what they do.
 You can use the Axe to rip through almost every kind of wood.
 They are super sharp and can even cut through nails without showings any signs of wear and tear.